cooltabs/pipedrive_chrome_tab_email_extractor/README.md

 ## Usage

-Having some tabs with Pipedrive deals opened you just need to press `Ctrl + Shift + J` (`Cmd + Shift + J` if you're using Mac) and the new windows with the information will open.
+Having some tabs with Pipedrive deals opened you just need to press `Ctrl + Shift + J` (`Cmd + Shift + J` if you're using Mac) and a new tab with the information will open.